athena-framework/website/docs/why_athena.md

 ### CLI Applications

-Athena Framework can also be used to build CLI based applications:
+Athena Framework can also be used to build CLI based applications.
+These could either be used directly by the end user, used for internal administrative tasks, or invoked on a schedule via `cron` or something similar.

 ```crystal
 @[ACONA::AsCommand("app:create-user")]